pdfernhout/High-Performance-Organizations-Reading-List/README.md

 https://tlc.ku.edu/
 "We were never designed for the sedentary, indoor, sleep-deprived, socially-isolated, fast-food-laden, frenetic pace of modern life.
 (Stephen Ilardi, PhD)"

+In general, the further we get from the hunter/gatherer lifestyle we are (mostly) adapted for, the worse our health tends to gets -- as we get less and less exercise, sunlight, sleep, community, nutrition, and positive mindful reasonably-paced action.
+The last of which (positive action, especially when done as part of a meaningful group activity) displaces tail-chasing negative ruminant thinking we can otherwise easily get caught up in.

 There are many other books as books listed above on "Why We Sleep" or on nutrition that examine aspects of this issue -- but what makes Ilardi's book so useful is bringing so many of these ideas together in a historical context.
 Ilardi says his advice is general and some people with specific traumas underlying their depression may need additional specific help (such as in "The Body Keeps The Score" book on recovery from trauma listed above).

 Other books that address specific aspects of depression and related issues of addiction, trauma, and perfectionism (and how they are at root deep cultural issues related to recent Western lifestyle changes) include: